 Take the Course

 Guests can take the course to receive a certificate of completion without registering.
+Guests must complete the training course in one session to obtain the certificate of completion.
+The course cannot be restarted.

 To receive continuing education units (CEUs) from CAPCE, contact the SAMHSA Disaster Technical Assistance Center (DTAC) at email@example.com or 800–308–3515 for an account prior to completing this course.
 You will need to provide your name, address, email address, and National Registry of Emergency Medical Technicians (NREMT) or professional license number, expiration date, and state in which your license is valid.
 You will receive a confirmation email with your login information and a link to the course once you are registered.